Pampadromaeus: Description

 Pampadromaeus was a small bipedal animal.
 It shows a mosaic of basal and derived traits.
 It differs from other sauropodomorphs by a combination of characters.
 Some of these are shared with members of the Theropoda: the premaxilla is pointed downwards forming a subnarial gap with the maxilla and the anterior-most teeth are unserrated; in the location where with theropods the fenestra promaxillaris is positioned, a small depression is present.
 Basal traits consist of a large skull, a short thighbone, the possession of just two sacral vertebrae and the presence of fifteen teeth in the pterygoid.

 There were four teeth in the premaxilla and about twenty in both the maxilla and the lower jaw for a total of eighty-eight.
 The teeth were large, elongated, lanceolate, slightly recurved, sharply pointed and coarsely serrated.
 The lower leg was much longer than the thighbone, indicating a cursorial lifestyle.

-In 2022, Aureliano and colleagues performed a mirco-computed tomography scan on the postcranial skeletons of some of the earliest saurischian dinosaurs that lived during the late Carnian including Gnathovorax with sauropodomorphs Pampadromaeus and Buriolestes, which showed that the invasive air sac system was absent and that their bones were not pneumatised.
+In 2022, Tito Aureliano and colleagues performed a micro-computed tomography scan on the postcranial skeletons of some of the earliest saurischian dinosaurs that lived during the late Carnian including the herrerasaurid Gnathovorax with sauropodomorphs Pampadromaeus and Buriolestes, which showed that the invasive air sac system was absent and that their bones were not pneumatised.
 These results indicate that pneumatisation in archosaur groups (pterosaurs, theropods and sauropodomorphs) are not homologous, but are traits that independently evolved at least 3 times.